-This page titled 12.1: Introduction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.
+12.0: Introduction to the F-Distribtuion is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.

-12.2: Test of Two Variances
+12.1: Test of Two Variances

 This chapter introduces a new probability density function, the F distribution.
 This distribution is used for many applications including ANOVA and for testing equality across multiple means.
 We begin with the F distribution and the test of hypothesis of differences in variances.
 It is often desirable to compare two variances rather than two averages.
 For instance, college administrators would like two college professors grading exams to have the same variation in their grading.
 In order for a lid to fit a container, the variation in the lid and the container should be approximately the same.
 A supermarket might be interested in the variability of check-out times for two checkers.
 In finance, the variance is a measure of risk and thus an interesting question would be to test the hypothesis that two different investment portfolios have the same variance, the volatility.